skn437/skn-java-color/README.md

 ## **_Dedicated To:_**

 - 🌹`Tanjila Hasan Trina`: The one & only love of my life.
 She is the reason my life got a meaning.
 I'm really blessed that she came into my life.
-She is no more now but each and every step of my life, my heart feels her presence always.
+Though we are not present in the same place, but my heart feels her presence always.
+No other girl can replace her place in my life ever, it's a promise to myself and I know it.
 - 👩‍🎨`Prodipta Das Logno` & 🧛‍♀️`Atoshi Sarker Prithula`: The two most special ladies of my life.
 I can't thank them enough for always treasuring me a lot.